Welcome to Braeside Cottage

 Further afield Skye is justifiably famous for it’s stunning mountain scenery, rugged coastlines, sandy beaches and dramatic landscapes.
 Take the drive from Broadford to Elgol, some 15 miles of scenic single track road, with amazing views at every turn, and ending in the village from where a number of boat trips operate to the much-photographed Loch Coruisk, and the Small Isles of Rum, Canna, Muck and Eigg.
 The pretty town of Portree is the island’s ‘capital’ with it’s shops, galleries, colourful harbour, and many hotels and pubs.
 A few miles north is the famous Trotternish Peninsula, with it’s rugged landscapes of the Old Man of Storr, Kilt Rock and the Quiraing, often compared to the mythical lands of the ‘Lord of the Rings’ films.

-If it’s a gentle walk along a sandy beach, or trying your hand at sea-kayaking, or perhaps taking the kids to see the scary slimey things at the Broad Serpentarium, there is something to do for the whole family.
+If it’s a gentle walk along a sandy beach, or trying your hand at sea-kayaking, or perhaps taking the kids to see the fossils at the Skye EcoMuseum in Staffin, there is something to do for the whole family.
 Braeside Cottage is a cosy, comfortable cottage at the heart of wonderful scenery but close by to a host of visitor attractions, fine local food and drink, and just a few hours by road from Glasgow, Edinburgh and Inverness.
 For peace and quiet Braeside Cottage offers the perfect holiday, but with so many things to see and do you can be assured a of wonderful time here in Skye.
 We look forward to welcoming you.